-NETWORK MANAGER
+NETWORK MANAGER TAB

-Located in the three-line "hamburger menu" in the upper left hand side of the Web Based Interface, the Network Manager allows configuration to the network settings for ACCESS Rack.
-Clicking on that tab will bring up the screen shown in Figure 24.
-The available networking connections from ACCESS Rack are presented on the left hand side of the screen in the Select Network Device section.
+The Network Manager Tab allows configuration to the network settings for MultiRack.
+Users can access the Network Manager Tab in the MultiRack's User Interface on the far right of the screen.
+Clicking on that tab will bring up the screen shown in Figure 26.
+The available networking connections from MultiRack are presented on the left hand side of the screen in the Select Network Device section.
 This area will populate with the available Ethernet Ports or connected WiFi and Cellular adapters used to make a Network connection.
 Here the IP and SSID settings for these network connections can be configured.
-Because there may be bandwidth, firewall, and/or security concerns involved when installing ACCESS Rack on a managed LAN, Comrex strongly recommends that users consult their IT manager in environments where these concerns are present.
+Because there may be bandwidth, firewall, and/or security concerns involved when installing MultiRack on a managed LAN, Comrex strongly recommends that users consult their IT manager in environments where these concerns are present.